BendedWills/VulkanHelloTriangle/README.md

 I only intend for this project to work on linux, but you can have a go on getting it to run on Windows too.
 I might make a Windows version eventually.

-Note: This project is still a work in progress.

 The result of this program should look something like this.
 Feel free to copy and paste code:

 ![Vulkan hello triangle](https://github.com/BendedWills/VulkanHelloTriangle/blob/main/triangle.png?raw=true)